Arthur Boyd Houghton (13 March 1836 – 25 November 1875) was a British painter (oil and watercolours) and illustrator.

 He played a leading role in the renaissance of wood-engraved illustration during the golden decade of English book illustration (c.
 1860–75), when a new school of artists overcame the limitations of the medium.
 Deeply influenced by the idealism of the Pre-Raphaelite Brotherhood, he imbued both his paintings and drawings with a haunting blend of poetic realism.
 He was the fourth son of Captain John Michael Houghton (1797–1874), who served in the East India Company's Marine as a draughtsman.

-Laurence Housman produced a selection from his work which was dedication to the artists daughter Mrs E.C.
+Laurence Housman produced a selection from his work which was dedication to the artist's daughter Mrs E.C.
 Davis.
-(London: Kegan Paul, Trench, Trúbner and Co, 1896).
+(London: Kegan Paul, Trench, Trúbner & Co., 1896).

 Paul Hogarth wrote a biography and monograph (London: Gordon Fraser, 1981).

 Work by this artist is held within various public collections including Tate Britain in London; Ashmolean Museum, Oxford; British Museum, London; Fitzwilliam Museum, Cambridge; Museum of Fine Arts, Boston, as well as a number of private collections around the world.